| Written by Mark Buzinkay

 With technological changes, crews should stay mindful of new safety procedures that require dynamic thinking.
 For example, with the heavy presence of overhead equipment, a person moving up and down on the derrick must consistently know their positioning, especially on windier days.
 Knowing when those machines start and stop is a big help in safety.

-Risk assessments, hazard identification and demonstrating safe practices are part of an oil rig manager's daily duties.
+Risk assessments, hazard identification, and demonstration of safe practices are part of an oil rig manager's daily duties (read more about crew attendance).
 Safety has to be the top priority.
 The hazards are always there.
 Whether it's dangerous is based on the safety policies in place.
 Planning and preventing incidents include:

 There is no one-solution-for-all for oil rig safety, but developing an emergency response plan based on the rigs' workflow, which will differ depending on the rig, is the right way to go forward.
-Avoiding, mitigating, and warning safety hazards is the proper strategy to face oil rig hazards and implement a safety management regime (learn more about emergency mustering).
+Avoiding, mitigating, and warning safety hazards is the proper strategy to face oil rig hazards and implement a safety management regime (learn more about emergency mustering and alternative mustering solutions like the analogue T-card system).

 How tall are Oil Rigs?